 - ♦ Visit Scotland has an ancestral tourism toolkit with useful links for marketing and business planning, and a list of support services across Scotland.
 (Ancestral Tourism Toolkit). - ◆ The Scottish Council on Archives is an independent advocacy and development body for the archives and records management sector, providing leadership and building capacity.
 The Ancestral Tourism page features a new film called 'Coming Home: Ancestral Journeys in Scotland', Case Studies and Useful Links.
 (Scottish Council on Archives). - Genealogy & Ancestral Tourism in Scotland from Scottish Tourism Guides Association 'Find your guide' tool helps you to find a guide for a holiday in Scotland that can help you find someone with local and historical knowledge.
-(Scottish Tourist Guides Association).
+(Scottish Tourist Guides Association). - Family-history website Scotland's People has been updated to include over 9000 volumes of enumeration district books, comprising more than 200,000 images of 4.8 million individual records. (www.scotlandspeople.gov.uk.)
+Scottish census returns taken every 10 years in Scotland from 1841 onwards (National Records of Scotland) can be accessed after registration.
+This information provides a glimpse into the home and working lives of Scotland's people 100 years ago.

 Disclaimer: Please note that this research may contain copyrighted material.
-Copyright belongs to the holders credited above and, as such, recipients of this research reproduce and repurpose this information at their own risk.
+Copyright belongs to the holders credited and as such, recipients of this research must only use the information for their own internal business purposes, and must not publish, reproduce, or repurpose the information, or make it available to any third party, without permission from the original copyright holders.
+"Repurpose" includes any uploading of the information to Al tools.